Ben Miller

 Lee Summers

-Upon graduating, I worked for one of the main political parties in their London and Cardiff HQs, followed by working as a researcher for a member of the National Assembly for Wales.
-I then went on to joining the Civil Service where I have worked across the Home Office, Cabinet Office, Foreign Office and Northern Ireland Office in private office, policy and strategy roles, including working for two cabinet ministers.
-I am still in the Civil Service where I head up the private office of the head of the UK’s Border Force – the second largest law enforcement organisation in England and Wales after the Met Police.
+After roles in one of the main political parties in their London and Cardiff HQs, followed by working and as a researcher for a member of the National Assembly for Wales.
+I joined the Civil Service.
+I have worked across the Home Office, Cabinet Office, Foreign Office and Northern Ireland Office in private office, policy and strategy roles, including working for two cabinet ministers.
+I currently head up the private office of the head of the UK’s Border Force.

 Shourya Singh